tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 _software engineering_ actually means.

 In this blog post, I share my thought process on deciding what to cover in my Software Engineering module and also a rough list of topics.
-The introduction explaining _why_ I choose the these and _how_ I structure them is perhaps more important than the list itself, but it is fairly long, so if you just want to see a list, you can [skip ahead to Section 2](http://tomasp.net/blog/2019/software-engineering/#fund) (but please read the introduction if you want to comment on the list!)
+The introduction explaining _why_ I chose these and _how_ I structure them is perhaps more important than the list itself, but it is fairly long, so if you just want to see a list you can [skip ahead to Section 2](http://tomasp.net/blog/2019/software-engineering/#fund) (but please read the introduction if you want to comment on the list!)
 I also add a brief reflection on why I think this is a good approach, referencing a couple of ideas from philosophy of science in [Section 3](#phil).